 *Figure 1Discussion

 In Study 2, we aimed to compare the effect of IO and IS perspective taking on coaching clients.
-In light of the theoretical and empirical knowledge on empathy as a development factor in psychotherapy, we hypothesized that coaches would be seen as more empathetic and would facilitate the coaching process better when they tried to perceive the client’s world through the client’s eyes (IO) instead of referring to their own experiences and ideas (IS).
+In light of the theoretical and empirical knowledge on empathy as a change factor in psychotherapy, we hypothesized that coaches would be seen as more empathetic and would facilitate the coaching process more effectively when they tried to perceive the client’s world through the client’s eyes (IO) instead of referring to their own experiences and ideas (IS).
 To investigate this hypothesis, we asked coaches either to imagine themselves in the client’s position (IS) or to imagine how the clients felt in their specific situation (IO) during a coaching session.

-In line with our hypothesis, IO perspective taking by the coach positively affected the client’s development in self-awareness, goal-related development, and coaching outcome.
+In line with our hypothesis, IO perspective taking by the coach positively affected the client’s change in self-awareness, goal-related change, and coaching outcome.
 These findings indicate that IO does facilitate successful coaching.
-The results also show that the client-perceived IO behavior was an essential mediator, underlining previous findings where the coach empathy as perceived by the client was highly related to the coaching outcome, whereas coach empathy as perceived by the coach was not (de Haan & Duckworth, 2012; Gregory & Levy, 2011; Will et al., 2016).
+The results also show that the client-perceived IO behavior was an essential mediator, underlining previous findings where the coach empathy as perceived by the client was highly related to the coaching outcome and coach empathy as perceived by the coach was not (de Haan & Duckworth, 2012; Gregory & Levy, 2011; Will et al., 2016).
 In conclusion, the coach’s IO behavior supports the client in the identification of relevant self-aspects.
 Furthermore, IO behavior led to higher perceived coach’s empathy and a better coaching relationship, corresponding to the findings from therapy research.

 General Discussion

-The focus of coaching research is on the identification of development factors in the coaching process.
-This identification is crucial, as coaching can only be applied to the right person at the right point in time if one knows under what circumstances coaching is successful (e.g., Grover & Furnham, 2016).
+The focus of coaching research is on the identification of self-change factors in the coaching process.
+This identification is crucial, as coaching can only be applied to the right person at the right point in time if one knows under which circumstances coaching is successful (e.g., Grover & Furnham, 2016).
 To date, research has suggested that it is not so much specific coach behaviors or techniques that makes coaching effective but common factors such as a good coaching relationship (Behrendt & Greif, 2018; de Haan et al., 2011).
-The two studies reported here show that the coach taking an IO perspective is positively related to perceived coach’s empathy and supports the client’s self-development.
+The two studies reported here show that the coach taking an IO perspective is positively related to perceived coach’s empathy and supports the client’s self-change.
 More precisely, the coach’s IO perspective taking enhances the client’s self-awareness, facilitating the exploration of personal wishes and the implementation of resources.
 As a consequence, the coach’s IO perspective taking leads to more goal-related change and a better coaching outcome.

-IO Empathy Positively Effecting the Self-development Process
+IO Empathy Positively Effecting the Self-Change Process